Kikobeats/oh-my-terminal/README.md

 Because the output is based in the size of a Buffer, you must to use for command that output few data.

-This command create a subprocess in the node main process.

 #### synchronously version

 The output is just `stdout` if the code error of the command is  0.
 In other case, throw a `Error` and the result is the same that **spawnSync**.